Weddings Co-ordinator: Caroline Goulder email@example.com

 When do we have to book?

-It’s best to book the church as soon as you know when you want to be married.
-We often have bookings up to two years in advance but there are still plenty of spare dates in the calendar.
-There is no booking fee but if you change the date we may have to make a charge for cancellation.
+It is best to book the church as soon as you have decided to get married.
+We currently have bookings up to two years in advance but there are still plenty of spare dates in the calendar.
+It is important to check with us that the church is available before booking your reception.
+There is no booking fee but we do ask that you notify us if your plans change, otherwise we may have to make a charge for cancellation.

 How much does it cost to get married in church?

 Everything that is legally required will cost around £600 but most couples like to choose optional extras such as a choir, the organ, bells etc. which can increase the costs to around £1000.
-Please email us at email@example.com to get fuller details.
+Full details are available from the Weddings Co-ordinator, Caroline Goulder email@example.com

 What happens next?